 Deane Hall 210

-Dr. Whitnah graduated from Gordon College and earned a master’s degree and a doctorate in sociology at the University of Notre Dame, specializing in gender, religion, culture and social theory.
-She studies the role of religion in both perpetuating and mitigating different forms of social injustice.
-She is working on a book tentatively titled “Faith and the Fragility of Justice: Religious Responses to Gender-Based Violence in South Africa.”
+Dr. Whitnah graduated from Gordon College with a major in gender studies through the Kenneth L Pike Honors Program.
+She earned a master’s degree and a doctorate in sociology at the University of Notre Dame, specializing in gender, religion, culture and social theory.
+She studies the role of religion in both perpetuating and mitigating different forms of social inequality, and is particularly interested in how organizations form responses to social issues.
+Her current book project, under contract with Rutgers University Press, is tentatively titled titled “Faith and the Fragility of Justice: Religious Responses to Gender-Based Violence in South Africa.”
 This historical study investigates how faith-based NGOs in South Africa that had resisted apartheid have addressed gender-based violence.
-She enjoys discussing the social dimensions of injustice in class and thinking creatively about how to engage the brokenness of the world with both lament and hope.